Strawberrychewy/INFT2051app/README.md

 Current Functionality:
 1. Background Step Counter (App must still be running and not completely closed to count shakes)
+2. FoodShop functional (Can buy food items using the popup menu)
+3. Options popup works but does not affect anything yet

 TODO:
 1. Implement fingerprint novelty system